wrorcbc-oss/WRO2025_RCBC/colors/README.md

 # Color Detection & Calibration Documentation

 This folder contains the standalone Python/OpenCV tools Team ANTi uses to develop and calibrate the color-detection logic before it is integrated into the robot's main navigation software.
-This documentation was last updated on **[ضع التاريخ هنا]**.
+This documentation was last updated on **[september]**.

 ## 🎯 Purpose of This Folder